objy-org/platform/README.md

 With theese features, objects can be used to represent any entity and transform real-life use cases into digital representations.

-## Getting Started

-SPOO runs on JavaScript and can be used on any JS Runtime, like Node.js or Browsers.
-In order to plug in technologies, like Databses or Data Processing Frameworks, get the right connectors, or build something yourself.

-SPOO and all available connectors can be downloaded from our GitHub repository.

 ```